MiguelTaibo/MT_CSES_ProblemSet/README.md

 # MT_CSES_ProblemSet

 Miguel Taibo solutions to CSES Problem Set using Python and C++.
 You can find the dataset at https://cses.fi/problemset/.
-At 04/08/2020 I've solved 45 task being user 1138s out of 15118 in the leaderboard.
+At 15/08/2020 I've solved 56 task being user 891	out of 16004 in the leaderboard.

 ## Solved Tasks

 ### Introductory Problems

-Task Solved: 16
+Task Solved: 16 (All)

 1. Weird Algorithm (Python)
 2. Missing Number (Python)